PostHog/posthog.com/contents/handbook/company/structure.md

 The Accountable Person has the final say in a given Small Team's decision making - they decide what to build / work on.

 Each person's line manager is their role's functional leader (if possible).
 For example, engineers, no matter which Small Team they're in, will report to an engineer.
-It's important to note that management at PostHog is [very minimalist](management) - it's critical that managers don't set tasks for those in Small Teams.
+It's important to note that management at PostHog is [very minimalistic](management) - it's critical that managers don't set tasks for those in Small Teams.

 Think of the Small Team as the company you work for, and your line manager as your coach.